oatlog/oatlog/doc/planning_report/main.typ

 NOTE: this section may be easier to understand by reading @relatedwork first.

-Given an expression, and a set of rules, find a set of equivalent expressions encoded as an E-graph and extract an equivalent expression with minimal cost and runtime, making trade-offs between cost and runtime.
+Given an expression, and a set of rules, find a set of equivalent expressions encoded as an e-graph and extract an equivalent expression with minimal cost and runtime, making trade-offs between cost and runtime.